AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 import numpy as np
 import matplotlib.pyplot as plt

-np.cos(60*u.degrees)
 class UASBtest:
   def __init__(
           self,
-          temp = 10 * u.degC, #estimated temp at IAAWTF #NOTE: get a better estimate effluent_H = 5 * u.ft, #based on estimate that the 7ft tall canister is ~70% full of water
+          temp = 10 * u.degC, #estimated temp at IAAWTF #NOTE: get a better estimate water_level_height = 7 * u.ft, #this is the height of the water in the UASB/height of the effluent
-          vol_dump = 1.255 * u.L, #NOTE: dump vol from previous team's design/4 since we are doing about a quarter of the size from previous design--subject to change once current team tests new tipping bucket design pipe_diam = 1.0 * u.inch,
+          vol_dump = 1.225 * u.L, #NOTE: dump vol from previous team's design/4 since we are doing about a quarter of the size from previous design--subject to change once current team tests new tipping bucket design pipe_diam = 1 * u.inch,
           n_elbows = 2,
           pipe_roughness = .0015 * u.mm, # PVC pipe roughness
           time_dump = 2* u.s, #NOTE: get better value with actual testing
           UASB_diameter = 10 * u.inch,
+          UASB_height = 8 * u.ft, #NOTE: this height refers to the height of the pipe that is used to make the UASB canister, NOT the water level in the UASB.
-          HRT = 4 * u.hr, #minimum HRT of wastewater in reactor for adequate treatment target_upflow_vel= 0.4 * u.mm/u.s, #target up flow velocity to fluidize sludge blanket
-          diameter_drain_pipe= 3 * u.inch, #diameter of the pipe that connects the holding tank to influent pipe (subject to change) descending_sewage_vel= .2 * u.m/u.s, #Maximum velocity that will allow air bubbles to rise out of reactor.
-Must only be achieved in beginning of influent pipe systems, not throughout. ww_gen_rate = 10.8 * u.L/u.hr #Wastewater Generation per Person angle_effluent=60*u.degrees #angle of effluent line in degrees angle_sludge_weir=60*u.degrees #angle of sludge weir
+          HRT = 4 * u.hr, #minimum HRT of wastewater in reactor for adequate treatment NOTE: some studies have shown 6 hrs is optimal target_upflow_vel= 0.4 * u.mm/u.s, #target up flow velocity to fluidize sludge blanket diameter_drain_pipe= 4 * u.inch, #diameter of the pipe that connects the holding tank to influent pipe (subject to change) descending_sewage_vel= .2 * u.m/u.s, #Maximum velocity that will allow air bubbles to rise out of reactor.
+Must only be achieved in beginning of influent pipe systems, not throughout. ww_gen_rate = 10.8 * u.L/u.hr, #Wastewater Generation per Person angle_effluent=60*u.degrees ,#angle of effluent line in degrees angle_sludge_weir=60*u.degrees, #angle of sludge weir
-          percent_sludge= .7 #based on summer 2018
+          percent_sludge= .7, #based on summer 2018
+          effluent_pipe_diameter=1*u.inch,
+          target_capture_velocity = .12 * u.mm/u.s #target capture velocity for the tube settler #QUESTION: does this change for wastwater??

 ):
       """Instantiate a UASB object, representing a real UASB component.